 The $220m agreement involves delivery of 4.75Mt of coal over a five-year period, with 750,000t to be delivered in 2018 and 1Mt a year to be delivered from 2019 to 2022.

 Paringa raised A$8m ($6.18m) through a private placement of 19 million shares subscribed by institutional investors.
-The proceeds will be used to complete the BFS of the project and to commence the development of the mine.
+Proceeds were used to complete the BFS of the project and begin development of the mine.

-The scoping study for the project was managed by Cardno with the help of local industry consultants.
-The project's BFS is also being managed by the same company.
+The project’s scoping study was managed by Cardno with the help of local industry consultants.
+The project’s BFS is also being managed by the same company.